 3. They must continuously direct scarce resources to sustain vital government activities and services; they must manage their operations in the face of constantly changing circumstances; and they must provide assurance to various stakeholders that they can protect and enhance their organizations.

-3 Responses to “3 Types of Superfluous Use of Semicolons”
+3 thoughts on “3 Types of Superfluous Use of Semicolons”

 I recently found out that the Ancient Greeks did not have any lower-case letters.
 All of the “squiggly” lower-case ones were added by scribes during Medieval times.

 Hence, there were a lot of Ancient Greek letters that I can type easily because they were adopted by the Romans:

 A, E, H, I, K, M, N, O, P, R, T, U, X, Y, Z.

 As we can see, the Greek letter omicron (O) is not used very much by us, especially since its lower case is “o”.